-Take scored practice tests every day, analyze your performance, and work on your issues.
+Take scored practice tests daily, analyze your performance, and work on your issues.
 This is something that you can’t ignore.
 The more tests you will take, the better in-depth understanding you’ll be able to gain on your performance.

 Week 4 – Review performance and improve it a bit more

-- Listen to the Speaking and other recordings that you did in the 2nd and 3rd weeks.
-Record the same content once again and compare both the recordings.
+- Listen to the Speaking and other recordings you did in the 2nd and 3rd weeks.
+Record the exact content once again and compare both recordings.
 Spot the errors, fluency, and new problems made.

-- Based upon the practice test performance, try to mend the loopholes.
+- Based on the practice test performance, try to mend the loopholes.
 Keep a day reserve only for the areas where you lack the most.

 On the exam eve

-You have done enough hard work and it’s time to relax.
+You have done enough hard work, and it’s time to relax.
 Whatever you have learned is enough.
 So, don’t read anything new.
 Take a sound sleep and keep any fear or anxiety at bay.
-This will help you deal with exam-day anxiety and not lose calm.
-Sleep a bit early and make sure all the exam-day essentials are in place.
+This will help you deal with exam-day stress and not lose calm.
+Sleep early and ensure all the exam-day essentials are in place.

 On the exam day

-Wake up fresh, have a light breakfast, and get ready for the exam.
-Depending upon the distance between your test center and your residing location, try to leave a bit early.
+Wake up fresh, have a light breakfast, and prepare for the exam.
+Depending on the distance between your test center and your location, try to leave early.

-We wish you good luck with this and we guarantee you that if you’ve followed all the above tips and tricks then you’re going to do well in the IELTS exam.
+We wish you good luck with this, and we guarantee you that if you’ve followed all the above tips and tricks, you’ll do well in the IELTS exam.